GameAISchool2025members/SixNonBlondes/README.md

 ## Team 🧑‍🚀🧑‍🔬
 We are SixNonBlondes, aka:

-🇮🇹 Italians
+🇮🇹 4xItalians (Mama mia 🤌)

-🇪🇸 Spaniards
+🇪🇸 1xSpaniards

-🇵🇪 Peruvians
+🇵🇪 1xPeruvians

-🏴 Scottish people
+🏴 1xScottish people

 No blondes were involved in the making of this game.
 The only blondes involved were the beers.
 And they were deeply appreciated. 🍻